XLPE/RStore/README.md

 stored in the storage system, either the data cube or OLTP database or both are used by the MapReduce jobs for OLAP queries.

+The executable files are compressed in rstore.tar.gz.a*.
+Please download the four files and execute
+"cat rstore.tar.gz.a* | tar -zxv" in order to decompress the files.